-Our vision is simple: Central Church seeks to help you love God, love others and share the truth of salvation through Jesus.
+Our vision is simple: Central Church seeks to become a family of believers who help you love god, love others and share the truth of salvation through Jesus.

 A place to call home…

 Have you ever wanted to be part of a family that desired nothing more than to just love you?
 To be part of a family that would accept you, just as you are, regardless of what you’ve been or done in the past?
 Central Church is that kind of family.
 All of us at Central have something in our past that might make us seem unlovable, but because God loves us, regardless of our past, we are able to love each other in this way as well.
 We aren’t perfect, but we have learned to love through the imperfections.

 God – We believe that God is the Creator, Sustainer, and Righteous Ruler of the universe.
 He has revealed Himself in nature, and in the Scriptures of the Holy Bible as Father, Son, and Holy Spirit: yet as one God.

 Jesus Christ – He is God’s unique Son; the only one of a kind.
 The Scripture teaches that He is God revealed in flesh.
 In His Divine nature He is truly God and in His human nature truly man.
 He is the One once crucified for man’s sin, the now risen and glorified Savior and Lord who mediates between God and man and who gives us access to the Father through His intercession.
 None can come to the Father unless they come through Him.

 Holy Spirit – All of the attributes of God are ascribed to the Holy Spirit by the Scriptures.
 It is He who convicts and convinces men of their sin.
 He also convinces man of that which is right, and that a final day of judgment will come.
 He, it is, who comes to live in us at conversion, to open our understanding to the Scripture, and to lead us into the truth.